Can I get money if I was injured in an accident by a Hit and Run driver?

 Blue paint mark on a motorcycle exhaust proved this accident was a Hit & Run

 Even if you have already spoken with your insurance company, call us.
 Your insurance company will also look for information from many other sources which they can use to deny your claim.
-For instance, this information can come from hospital records, doctor records, your MV-104 and other sources.
+For instance, this information can come from hospital records, doctor records, MV-104, and other sources.
 We know how to combat evidence against you.

 Your insurance company will require you to testify at an Examination Under Oath at which you should absolutely be represented by a lawyer.
-Your testimony will be compared with the statement you gave by telephone and statements you gave to the hospital and other doctors.
+Your testimony will be compared with the statement you gave by telephone and the statements you gave to the hospital and other doctors.
 Take a look at how we prepare you for your testimony.

 We advise that you do not give any statements to your insurance company on the phone or written reports to your insurance company until you speak with us.
 However, don’t worry if you already did.